paqtteam/prosemirror-sync/README.md

   version of the document where the steps necessary for them to rebase their changes have since been vacuumed.
 - Type parameter for the document ID for more type safety for folks using Convex IDs as their document IDs.
-Maybe even providing the validator for the document ID to the component client constructor.
+This is available on the server but not browser.
 - Drop clientIds entirely and just use two UUIDs locally to differentiate our changes from server-applied changes.
 - Add an optional authorId to the data model to track who made which changes.